 III.
-VOTES OF THE COMMITTEE In compliance with clause 3(b) of rule XIII of the Rules of the House of Representatives, the following statement is made concerning the votes of the Committee on Ways and Means in its consideration of H.R.
-5320, a bill to protect Americans from identity theft.
+VOTES OF THE COMMITTEE In compliance with clause 3(b) of rule XIII of the Rules of the House of Representatives, the following statement is made concerning the vote of the Committee on Ways and Means in its consideration of H.R.
+1512, a bill to amend title II of the Social Security Act to provide for the reissuance of Social Security account numbers to young children in cases where confidentiality has been compromised, on April 11, 2018.
 The Chairman's amendment in the nature of a substitute was adopted by a voice vote (with a quorum being present).

 The bill, H.R.
-5320, was ordered favorably reported to the House of Representatives as amended by a voice vote (with a quorum being present).
+1512, was ordered favorably reported as amended by voice vote (with a quorum being present).
 IV.
-NEW BUDGET AUTHORITY AND TAX EXPENDITURES In compliance with clause 3(c)(2) of rule XIII of the Rules of the House of Representatives, the Committee states that the bill involves no new budget authority or tax expenditure budget authority.
-V. COST ESTIMATE PREPARED BY THE CONGRESSIONAL BUDGET OFFICE In compliance with clause 3(c)(3) of rule XIII of the Rules of the House of Representatives, requiring a cost estimate prepared by the CBO, the Committee sets forth the following estimate and comparison prepared by the Director of the Congressional Budget Office.
-U.S. Congress, Congressional Budget Office, Washington, DC, July 20, 2016.
+BUDGET EFFECTS OF THE BILL A. Committee Estimate of Budgetary Effects In compliance with clause 3(d) of rule XIII of the Rules of the House of Representatives, the following statement is made concerning the effects on the budget of the bill, H.R.
+1512, as reported.
+The Committee agrees with the estimate prepared by the Congressional Budget Office (CBO), which is included below.
+B. STATEMENT REGARDING NEW BUDGET AUTHORITY AND TAX EXPENDITURES BUDGET AUTHORITY In compliance with clause 3(c)(2) of rule XIII of the Rules of the House of Representatives, the Committee states that the bill involves no new or increased budget authority.
+The Committee states further that the bill involves no new or increased tax expenditures.
+C. Cost Estimate Prepared by the Congressional Budget Office In compliance with clause 3(c)(3) of rule XIII of the Rules of the House of Representatives, requiring a cost estimate prepared by the CBO, the following statement by CBO is provided.
+U.S. CONGRESS, CONGRESSIONAL BUDGET OFFICE, Washington, DC, April 12, 2018.

 Hon.
 KEVIN BRADY, Chairman, Committee on Ways and Means, House of Representatives, Washington, DC.
 DEAR MR. CHAIRMAN: The Congressional Budget Office has prepared the enclosed cost estimate for H.R.
-5320, the Social Security Must Avert Identity Loss (MAIL) Act of 2016.
+1512, the Social Security Child Protection Act of 2018.
 If you wish further details on this estimate, we will be pleased to provide them.
 The CBO staff contact is Emily Stern.
-Sincerely, KEITH HALL.
+Sincerely, KEITH HALL, Director.